Main content

 II.
 Correspondence

-The majority of this correspondence is email that has been printed out on paper, but some traditional letters, memoranda, and other writings are also included.
+The majority of this correspondence is email that has been printed out on paper, but some traditional letters, memorandum, and other writings are also included.
 Topics include course development, the Black Bottom Project and related history, contributions to the Black Bottom website, collaborative conversations with other scholars interested in gentrification and neighborhood displacement, biographical information for the Penn Gazette, the Walter Palmer Foundation, and the City Planning Commission for Philadelphia.
 Arranged alphabetically.

 III.
-Black Bottom Website
+Black Bottom website

 This series contains print-outs of web pages that document various development stages of the Black Bottom Project website, as well as the original born digital files for the site.
 Arranged chronologically.